Hawai‘i Safe Food Guide

 7. Reduce Plastic Contact

-Hawai‘i heat increases chemical leaching.
+Hawaiʻi heat increases chemical leaching from plastics.

 Better choices: